 3) Under the Protocol Encryption section, change the Outgoing option from Disabled to Forced.

 Check if it starts downloading again.
 If this fails, go on to try the following tricks.

 1) Go to Options > Preferences.

-2) Then select Bandwidth, and you can see the Maximum download rate limiting is set to 0: unlimited at default.
-You can change it changed it to the speed that matches with your download speed such as 1800 kb/s.
+2) Select Bandwidth, and you can see the Maximum download rate limiting is set to 0: unlimited at default.
+You can change it changed it to the speed that matches your download speed such as 1800 kb/s.

 Fix 7: Change the incoming port